Alfresco/docs-alfresco/search-services/1.3/config/filtered.md

 An example of a filter is `cm:modified`.
 It specifies the name of the filter field.
 It is the field on which you want to do a filtered search.

 **filterID** - Specifies a unique name to identify the filter.
-Before adding a new filter, check the existing filters (via [Search Manager LINK](https://docs.alfresco.com/6.1/concepts/super-search-manager.html)) to ensure that the `filterID` does not already exist.
+Before adding a new filter, check the existing filters, for more see [Search Manager]({% link content-services/6.1/admin/share-admin-tools.md %}#search-manager), to ensure that the `filterID` does not already exist.

 **displayName** - Specifies the display name of the filter.